core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

       This ensures that any response from the same server to the request of a long exchange can never successfully match against the request of two different long exchanges.

-      In fact, the excluded elder members would eventually re-join the group, thus terminating any of their ongoing long exchanges (see {{sec-long-exchanges}}).
+      In fact, the excluded elder members could eventually re-join the group, thus terminating any of their ongoing long exchanges (see {{sec-long-exchanges}}).

       Therefore, it is ensured by construction that no client can have with the same server two ongoing long exchanges, such that the two respective requests were protected using the same Partial IV, Gid, and Sender ID.